It is the most common form of degenerative joint disease and is the leading cause of disability in people over 50 years.

 - Reduced range of movement

-It is important to pay attention to these symptoms.
-If left untreated, spinal osteoarthritis can worsen and cause more severe symptoms and disability.
+It is essential to pay attention to these symptoms.
+Spinal osteoarthritis can worsen and cause more severe symptoms and disability if left untreated.

 Prevention of osteoarthritis